Mixtral-8x7B

 Mixtral-8x7B Mixtral-8x7B

-For me the best description of mixtral-8x7b is the following picture
+For me, the best description of mixtral-8x7b is the following image

 mixtral-gemini

-Between the release of gemini and the release of mixtra-8x7b there was a difference of only a few days.
-The first two days after the release of gemini there was a lot of talk about that model, but as soon as mixtral-8x7b was released, gemini was completely forgotten and the whole community was talking about mixtral-8x7b.
+There was only a very short gap between the release of gemini and the release of mixtral-8x7b.
+For the first two days after gemini launched, there was quite a bit of talk about that model, but as soon as mixtral-8x7b came out, gemini was completely forgotten, and the entire community couldn't stop talking about mixtral-8x7b.

-And no wonder, looking at its benchmarks, we can see that it is at the level of models such as llama2-70B and GPT3.5, but with the difference that while mixtral-8x7b has only 46.7B of parameters, llama2-70B has 70B and GPT3.5 has 175B.
+And it's no wonder, looking at its benchmarks, we can see that it is on par with models like llama2-70B and GPT3.5, but with the difference being that while mixtral-8x7b has only 46.7B parameters, llama2-70B has 70B and GPT3.5 has 175B.

 mixtral benchmarks